Outstanding cities and towns around the world

 Other countries of Europe

 - Bryggen and Old Bergen – Norway, Bergen in Hordaland.
-The old wharf of Bergen – Bryggen – consists of unique ensemble of wooden buildings (some 62 structures), always renovated following old patterns and methods since the 14th – 16th century.
+The old wharf of Bergen – Bryggen – consists of a unique ensemble of wooden buildings (some 62 structures), always renovated following old patterns and methods since the 14th – 16th century.
 The beautiful old city of Bergen has several parts, developed since the 12th century.

 - Lübeck – Germany, Schleswig-Holstein.
 One of most important medieval cities in Northern Europe, with well preserved core of the fortified medieval city.
 Lübeck was one of the main cities of the Hanseatic League and prospered in the 12th – 16th century.
 Contains huge number of valuable structures, often built of brick.